“Should we move or should we soundproof?”

 We removed the plasterboard, sound deadened the lightweight aerated blocks using our trademark TPS65W 50mm wall system, and removed the rigid insulation that was backed with aluminium foil positioned around the Velux windows in the extension ceiling.
 Despite the longest soundproofing project ever because of the lockdown, Paul and Carol were delighted with the result.
 So delighted that they offered to do a video testimonial for us.

-Soundproof a semi detached house advice:
+Soundproofing a semi detached house: advice

 Disconnecting the floor joists from the separating party wall massively reduces the structural borne noise from the floor.